deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18234/index.md

 > </details>

-> Table 4 compares the block efficiencies for different methods using K=2 and K=3 drafts, applying top-k sampling with k=10 and k=5, and using temperature of 1.0 for both models.
+> Table 4 compares the block efficiencies for different methods using K = 2 and K = 3 drafts, applying top-k sampling with k = 10 and k = 5, and using a temperature of 1.0 for both models.

 {{< table-caption >}}